2020PB/police-brutality/reports/Oregon.md

 After the push in or-portland-112, federal officers began to retreat from the crowd, firing tear gas and other impact munitions.
 Footage shows an explosive projectile striking the filmer in the hand before the footage ends.

-tags: protestor, shoot, projectile, tear-gas, explosive
+tags: protester, shoot, projectile, tear-gas, explosive

 id: or-portland-113